-- 4.1 This Infrastructure Delivery Plan (IDP) underpins the delivery of the Tunbridge Wells Borough Draft Local Plan.
-In respect of the sites allocated within the Draft Local Plan, it identifies the required infrastructure (where known) in order to support the growth planned for. - 4.2 The IDP has identified that the infrastructure will be funded in three main ways: - As a site-specific infrastructure item (as distinct from 'standard development' items, which most developments would be expected to provide, e.g. access, landscaping, utilities connections, etc); - As a Section 106 contribution; or - Through a CIL charging regime if the Council decides to implement CIL. - 4.3 When considering the projects that are required to be delivered as part of the development set out within the draft IDP, it is important to consider the funding and potential funding gaps/shortfalls.
-Therefore, costings have been applied where they are known, and shortfalls are identified. - 4.4 It will be important to review the IDP at regular intervals, and the Council intends to review and update the IDP before the submission of the Draft Local Plan for Examination.
-It is considered that the IDP is a 'live' document, which requires regular updating in order to accurately reflect emerging information in respect of infrastructure needs, costs funding, and implementation.
+- 4.1 This Infrastructure Delivery Plan (IDP) underpins the delivery of development proposed within the Tunbridge Wells Borough Local Plan to 2038.
+In respect of the sites allocated within the Local Plan, it identifies the required infrastructure (where known) in order to support the growth planned for.
+As previously referred to, further detail of the infrastructure required for the Strategic Sites (Paddock Wood and east Capel; and Tudeley Village) is included within the Strategic Sites Masterplanning and Infrastructure Study 2021. - 4.2 The IDP has identified that the infrastructure will be funded in three possible main ways: - As a site-specific infrastructure item (as distinct from 'standard development' items, which most developments would be expected to provide, e.g. access, landscaping, utilities connections, etc.); - As a Section 106 contribution; or - Through a future Infrastructure Levy. - 4.3 When considering the projects that are required to be delivered as part of the development set out within the IDP, it is important to consider the funding and potential funding gaps/shortfalls.
+Therefore, costings have been applied where they are known. - 4.4 It will be important to review the IDP at regular intervals, and the Council intends to review, and update if necessary, the IDP before the submission of the Local Plan for Examination.
+As previously referred to, it is considered that the IDP is a 'Live Document' which requires regular updating in order to accurately reflect emerging information in respect of infrastructure needs, costs funding, and implementation.